Program Director; Advocate, Intervene, Mentor (AIM) Program

 Coordinator of Court Operations, Bronx Community Solutions

-Rachel Swaner is a principal research associate focusing on youth programming at the Red Hook Community Justice Center.
-She is also working on a national portrait of the commercial sexual exploitation of children, and the evaluation of Defending Childhood, the U.S. Attorney General's multi-site initiative to address children's exposure to violence.
-Prior to joining the Center, she was a research associate at the Harlem Children’s Zone, where she evaluated social, educational, and health programs for children and youth.
-Ms. Swaner received her B.S. and Master’s of Public Administration from New York University, and her Ph.D. in Sociology from the CUNY Graduate Center.
+Rachel Swaner is an associate director of research focusing on justice issues related to children and youth.
+She is currently the project director of the multi-site evaluation of the Defending Childhood Initiative, the U.S. Attorney General's multi-site initiative to address children's exposure to violence.
+She is also the research coordinator for a national portrait study of the commercial sexual exploitation of children.
+Prior to joining the Center, she was a researcher at the Harlem Children’s Zone, where she evaluated social, educational, and health programs for children and youth.
+Ms. Swaner received her Bachelor of Science and Masters of Public Administration from New York University, and her Ph.D. in Sociology from the CUNY Graduate Center.
+She teaches at NYU's Wagner School of Public Service.

 Tech Support Analyst